brmj/patern-recognition-project/README.md

 The lg files are used to ensure that the files created in the output directory are as expected.

-After it has run, it will calculate it's recognition rate, and the new lg files will be in outdir.

 --------------------------------------------------------------------------------
 Training